J-Uptegraph/CORI-Robot/docs/File_Structure.md

 # CORI — Workspace File Structure: A Modular Approach

-This document details the current file structure of CORI's workspace, providing an overview of its core ROS 2 packages and shared assets.
+This document details the future file structure of CORI's workspace, providing an overview of its core ROS 2 packages and shared assets.
 This architecture is specifically designed for **C.O.R.I.
 (Cooperative Organizational Robotic Intelligence)**, a home assistant robot focused on automating household tasks like laundry sorting.
 The workspace's organization champions modularity, enabling agile development, independent testing, and seamless integration of complex robotic functionalities.

 > **Note on Paths:**
 > All paths presented in this document are currently absolute representations of their location within the `cori_ws` workspace.
 Future documentation updates will implement relative path adjustments for improved portability.